Let's talk

 £1,000 to £5,000 for a first launch, and prizes must be purchased before the competition opens, not after it closes.

 Always retain purchase receipts and proof of ownership.
 Payment providers and advertising platforms request this during onboarding and review.
 For a first launch, two to three prizes at £500 to £2,000 each in retail value are the recommended starting point.
+The platform itself is the other major upfront decision.
+Our breakdown of WordPress builds versus SaaS competition platforms covers which model matches which operator budget and growth profile.

 Use bundles to increase perceived value without increasing cost.
 A curated bundle of five items totalling £800 in retail value can outperform a single £800 item in ticket sales because it photographs better, creates more content opportunities, and appeals to a broader segment of the audience.
 Scale prize value once you have cost per acquisition data and a proven audience.